jacksund/simmate/docs/getting_started/custom_workflows/update_an_existing_workflow.md

 ### **OPTION 2**

-Using the "customized" workflow for an app (e.g. `customized.vasp.user-config`)
+Use the "customized" workflow for an app (e.g., `customized.vasp.user-config`)

 ``` yaml
 # In a file named "my_example.yaml".